brianscan14/FE-1st-Milestone-Project/README.md

 The pictures used were reduced using this [website](https://tinypng.com/), this also led me to changing the picture of the television on the home page to a .jpg file instead of loading it from the internet, which took longer.
 As a result of these audits on the site each page scored at least 90% or over in the three aspects aforementioned.

-There was a issue in Firefox where the banner at the bottom of the home page stops after the first picture has left the window view.
+There was an issue in Firefox where the banner at the bottom of the home page stops after the first picture has left the window view.
 This feature works perfectly in all other windows, [autoprefixer](https://autoprefixer.github.io/) was used to try and correct this but to no avail.

-In Firefox the 'firstbannerpc' class works but the rest of the pics in the banner do not follow in the animation as they do with other browsers.
+In Firefox the 'firstbannerpic' class works but the rest of the pics in the banner do not follow in the animation as they do with other browsers.
 After much trial and error I was able to resolve this by adding the animation to the div wrapping the pics instead of the first picture, the banner now works on all browsers.

 In Internet Explorer the 'Yule' and 'Bealtaine' blog titles do not appear in their correct downward text-orientation.
 I searched this problem using [can I use](https://caniuse.com/#search=text-orient) and unfortunately this is a known bug with IE that cannot be remedied.
 I reverted back to using breaks within paragraphs to get it working on all browsers.